Haematological malignancies in the 100,000 Genomes Project

 - Myeloma patients who are also being recruited to MUK 9 trial will be eligible when the trial opens for recruitment and after demonstration that collection of sufficient cell numbers for DNA extraction alongside the clinical trial sample requirements is feasible.
 Further guidance on this will be released.

-- Newly diagnosed aggressive B and T-cell Non-Hodgkin’s Lymphomas including DLBCL, Burkitt Lymphoma, Mediastinal B-cell lymphoma and High Grade lymphoma NOS (i.e. new WHO grey zone category), but only if sufficient fresh biopsy/resection material can be obtained (n=500)
+- Newly diagnosed aggressive B and T-cell Non-Hodgkin’s Lymphomas including but not limited to DLBCL, Burkitt Lymphoma, Mediastinal B-cell lymphoma and High Grade lymphoma NOS (i.e. new WHO grey zone category), but only if sufficient fresh biopsy/resection material can be obtained (n=500)

 - Patients with an unclassified HM malignancy and unknown diagnosis (for example: MDS/MPD overlap syndromes; uncertain diagnoses where clinical presentation does not fit with pathological diagnosis) (n=500)

-- Patients with CML who are extreme responders based on RQ-PCR values after 3 months of treatment (<1% and >10%) and/or have experienced disease progression.
+- Patients with CML who are extreme responders based on RQ-PCR values after 3 months of treatment (<1% or >10% BCR-ABL transcripts using International Standards) and/or have experienced disease progression.
 Only pre-treatment samples should be submitted and the patient has to be consented retrospectively (n=80)

-Note: It is recognised that clinical diagnosis and clinical trials for these cancers will still have priority but where it is possible to take sufficient material or an additional sample, this can be submitted through the existing NHS GMC pathways and processes for inclusion in the 100,000 Genomes Project.
+Note: It is important to recognise that conventional clinical diagnosis and clinical trials samples for these cancers take priority.
+Where it is possible to take sufficient material or an additional sample, this can be submitted through the existing NHS GMC pathways and processes for inclusion in the 100,000 Genomes Project.

 Except where explicitly included above, the following patients are excluded: